fgheysels/fgheysels.github.io/_posts/2022-11-15-json-in-apim-policies.md

 comments: true
 ---

-When you want to use a `Named Value` in Azure API Management that contains a JSON string inside an APIM policy expression, you might run into some problems.
+When you want to use a `Named Value` in Azure API Management that contains a JSON string in an APIM policy expression, you might run into some problems.
 In this blogpost, I'm going to cover how I worked around them and finally fixed them.

 # What do I want to achieve ?